 Monocrystalline Solar Panels

-Also known as Mono-SI, this type of solar panel is renowned for being one of the purest panels out there.
+Also known as Mono-SI, this type of solar panel is renowned for being one of the purest panels.
 Their dark appearance and round edges characterise them.
 The best part is that the monocrystalline solar panels have many benefits:

 - High-efficiency rate, over 20%